Delta Air lines Logo

 Delta Air Lines (First era) Logo 1935

-The 1928 version returned, but without the Mercury profile and red circle.
+In 1928, a new version appeared, but without the Mercury profile and the red circle.
 The logo consisted of three concentric triangles of different sizes: red and two blue.
-The smallest of them had wings, the average was the company’s name, and in the large triangle (along the outline) was written “SPEED COMFORT CONVENIENCE.”
+The smallest triangles had wings, the middle one had the company name, and the larger triangle had “SPEED COMFORT CONVENIENCE” written on the outline.

 1945 – 1953